guanghaokwa/AI-HFC-Recycle-Management-System/README.md

 1. 2 NGROK Token (1 for Google Colab and 1 for local Flask App) <br>
 2. Imported database file into local PgAdmin 4 PostgreSQL

+<h1>Database Setup Instructions</h1>

+1. Install PgAdmin 4 and PostgreSQL if you do not have on your local computer <br>
+    - Download <a href="https://www.pgadmin.org/download/">PgAdmin</a> and <a href="https://www.postgresql.org/download/">PostgreSQL</a>

+2. Once you have successfully installed and setup, launch PgAdmin 4 on your computer

+3. Connect to your PostgreSQL Server
+   - On the left side panel under Servers, click on the dropdown button to connect to the server
+   - You will be prompted to enter your PostgreSQL server password which is the one set during installation)

+4. Create a New Database
+   - Right Click on Database and select Create > Database
+   - In the dialog box that appear, do provide a name for your database (e.g., "RecyclingSystem"), then click save

+5. Import the Database File
+    - On the GitHub Folder, there is a file named "RecyclingSystem_Backup" which you will need to save in your local computer
+    - Right Click on the Database, you have just created and select Restore
+    - In the dialog box that appear, do attach the file which you have previously saved in your local computer. then click Restore

 <h1>Setup Instructions</h1>
 1. Create a python virtual environment, run the following command